Esri/utility-network-sdk/LoadReportSample/README.md

 * [Sample data for ArcGIS Pro SDK Community Samples](https://github.com/Esri/arcgis-pro-sdk-community-samples/releases)

 ![ArcGIS Pro SDK for .NET Icons](http://esri.github.io/arcgis-pro-sdk/images/Home/Image-of-icons.png "ArcGIS Pro SDK Icons")

+##Preparing Data
+This sample requires a database configured in a special way.
+Start with the Naperville sample data provided with the utility network early adopter program.
+Then run the ConfigureLoadReportData.py script included in this repository.
+This will add the necessary fields, network attributes, and categories required to run the sample.

 ##How to use the sample
 <!-- TODO: Explain how this sample can be used.
 To use images in this section, create the image file in your sample project's screenshots folder.
 Use relative url to link to this image using this syntax: ![My sample Image](FacePage/SampleImage.png) -->